cescosgames/bubweather/README.md

 ## Lessons Learned:

 This was a nice project to practice working with 3rd party API's and continue refining react skills.
-I didn't implement any big new concepts and this felt mostly like practice.
+I didn't implement any big new concepts and this felt mostly like solid practice.
 This project's final version feels more like a demo than my other projects because, to limit API calls, I took some 'shortcuts'.
 For example, my custom suggestion dropdown uses a small list of US cities from a json file I created, rather than calling from a larger more robust US city API.
 The framework is there though to implement it if in the future I decided to expand on this project.
 <br>